The Super-Happy Customer

 Put another way: Being customer-centric might be great for a specific business, but it won’t ensure exponential growth where each customer refers to another in every cycle.

-In the end, what matters is that you have some sort of capacity to create a super-happy customer at least every once in a while.
+In the end, what matters is that you can create a super-happy customer at least occasionally.

 Dodging the Honey Trap